 Kitchari is a nutritious, tasty and very digestible dish from India.

 Indian mothers frequently make for their children when they are feeling under the weather.
 The soothing nature of this healing and nourishing porridge makes it perfect for a light supper, A brief kitchari fast rests digestion and is a wonderful dish to take to convalescents and mothers who have recently given birth.
 Another helpful dish for the sick is potassium broth.

 Vata Churna Spices Used in Kitchari

-High quality Vata Churna can be purchased here or you can easily make it yourself.
-Here’s how:
+High quality Vata Churna can be purchased already blended here.
+You can also easily make it yourself.

 Once you have the Vata Churna spice blend ready either by purchase or making it yourself, you are ready to make a pot of kitchari.

 Kitchari Ayurvedic Porridge